Acceptable Use Policy

 - Enforcement measures include warnings, feature restrictions, suspension, and termination without refund.
 We may preserve and disclose information relating to a suspected violation as permitted by law.

-We may update this AUP.
+We may update this AUP at any time.
 We will give notice of material changes as described in the Terms.
+Minor clarifications are effective when posted.

 Changelog.